rlemaigre/Easy-DnD/README.md

 These demos are meant to be pretty and reflect real life examples.

 The following demo features list reordering, drag and drop between two lists, custom drag images and custom feedback when inserting new items.
-It uses Vuetify components.

 https://codesandbox.io/s/easy-dnd-demo-9mbij

 ![demo](img/vid7.gif)

 The following demo features drag and drop between a table and a list, custom drag images and a custom style for drop areas when the drop is allowed.
-It uses Vuetify components.

 https://codesandbox.io/s/easy-dnd-demo-2-xnqbz